aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-fields/insert-fields/_index.md

 If you want to insert untyped/empty fields ({}) just like Microsoft Word allows, you can use the [InsertField](https://reference.aspose.com/words/java/com.aspose.words/documentbuilder#insertField(int,boolean)) method with the [FieldType.FieldNone](https://reference.aspose.com/words/java/com.aspose.words/FieldType) parameter.
 To insert a field into a Word document, you can press “Ctrl + F9” key combination.

-The folowing code example shows how to insert an empty field in the document:
+The folowing code example shows how to insert an empty field into the document:

 EXAMPLE